MingjiHan99/EC504Project/BST/README.md

 ## <u>Binary Search Tree Implementation for Ordered Dictionary

-This implementation support key-value pairs.
+This BST implementation for ordered dictionary supports key-value pairs.
 Each node in the binary search tree contains a key and a value, which are used to store the key-value pairs.

 - The ```insert``` method inserts a new key-value pair into the tree.
 If the key already exists in the tree, the associated value is updated.